 If your insomnia is caused by a racing mind, or frequent interruptions during your nightly sleep (followed by a struggle to get back to sleep), then passionflower tea just might be your cup of sleepy tea.

-This particular infusion boosts GABA production in the brain (helps to lower activity a little, and ‘quieten’ things down mentally) and allow for a more relaxed drifting off.
+This particular infusion boosts GABA production in the brain.
+That helps to lower activity a little, and ‘quieten’ things down mentally, allowing for a more relaxed drifting off.

 Hibiscus tea